scala-native/scala-native/docs/contrib/nir.md

 ptr
 ```

-Corresponds to LLVM\'s [pointer
+Corresponds to LLVM's [pointer
 type](http://llvm.org/docs/LangRef.html#pointer-type) with a major
-distinction of not preserving the type of memory that\'s being pointed
+distinction of not preserving the type of memory that's being pointed
 at.
 Pointers are going to become untyped in LLVM in near future too.

 ### Boolean